lmarsbrown/STRIPS/README.md

 var actionList = stripsInstance.aStarSearch(scrambledPuzzle,solvedPuzzle,50000,false,clonePuzzle(scrambledPuzzle));
 ```

-The stepLimit parameter should be adjusted to ensure that it is unlikely that it will run out of steps.
+The cycleLimit parameter should be adjusted to ensure that failure due to lack of cycles is unlikely.
+More information can be found under [Debugging And Optimization][#debugging-and-optimization].

 With a search being complete the final step is to parse the actions and use them wherever is nessisary.
+For this example the state will be directly logged in the console at each step of solving the puzzle.

 ```js
 logPuzzle(scrambledPuzzle);